 Report an incident

 If the incident/accident was the result of a building defect, or has caused a building defect, please also report it to Estates Operations via their Defect reporting system.

 **The information on this page is currently under review, pending the launch of our "Near Miss Reporting" campaign.**

-**While the majority of the informaiton will remain the same, we will be tightening the definitions and how things are categorised**
+**While the majority of the information will remain the same, we will be tightening the definitions and how things are categorised**

 The College, as an employer, has legal responsibilities under the Management of Health and Safety at Work Regulations to have effective arrangements in place to manage health and safety.
 These arrangements include the requirement to investigate the immediate and underlying causes of accidents and incidents to ensure that remedial actions are taken and lessons learnt.
 Accident investigation is therefore an important and integral part of reactive health and safety management and complements other proactive management systems.